-If you have spent any time preparing or learning how to prepare financial statements you have likely heard the term double entry, but exactly what is the double entry accounting system?
+If you have spent any time preparing or learning how to prepare financial statements, even in accounting software, you have likely heard the term double entry, but exactly what is the double-entry accounting system?
 It may sound complex or twice the work, but it really isn’t.

-To help better understand the double entry accounting system we first need to ask, how do you know if a business is making profit?
+To help better understand the double-entry system of accounting, we first need to ask, how do you know if a business is making a profit?
 You find this by simply accounting for all the income and expenses of business operations.
-Without accounting, there is no proof of profit or loss and the entrepreneur will not know if they are achieving the primary objective of conducting business.
+Without accounting, there is no proof of profit or loss, and the entrepreneur will not know if they are achieving the primary objective of conducting business.
 Accuracy is the key to any successful small business, and an efficient accounting method ensures accuracy.

-In another instance, if the company buys goods on credit for $250, the transaction recording will include two different classes of account i.e. asset and liability
+In another instance of a business transaction, if the company buys goods on credit for $250, the transaction recording will include two different classes of account, i.e., asset and liability.

 Purchases Asset Account Debit by $250